marc2332/bliss/doc/docs/dev_write_ctrl.md

 ### Bliss controller plugin

-`BlissControllers` are created from the yml configuration using the `bliss_controller` plugin.
+`BlissControllers` are created from the yml configuration using the `generic` plugin.

+The controlelr class is based on the `ConfigItemContainer` base class which deals with all the mechanisms of the `generic` plugin.

 Any subitem can be imported in a Bliss session with the command `config.get('name')`.